aeternity/protocol/channels/OFF-CHAIN.md

 co-signed state, including the root hash of the corresponding state tree.
 The receiver must verify that the payload corresponds to its latest co-signed state, and then replies with a `shutdown_ack` message.
-The `block_hash` defines the block the close mutual had been created and the closer's signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.
+The `block_hash` defines on which block the close mutual had been created and the closer's signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.